dataguides/dataguides.github.io/_posts/2013-12-13-xl-linear-regression.md

 The output from the regression contains the above table, indicating the coefficients and relative significance.
 Here it can be seen that the coefficient of the dlmilk variable is .2307 (95% confidence level is between .149 and .312) and it is significant, since the p-value is much less than .05 (6.9E-7).
 The intercept is estimated to be 3.5873 (95% confidence level between 2.966 and 4.209).
 The least-squares regression line is only explaining about 40% of the variation, as indicated by the R-squared value.

-So the equation of the least squares regression line is weight=3.5873+dl.milk*.2307.
+So the equation of the least squares regression line is `weight=3.5873+dl.milk*.2307`.
 This can be used to create a column of predictions as necessary.

 ## Conclusion

-We hope you found this guide to simple linear regression in SAS useful!
+We hope you found this guide to simple linear regression in Excel useful!